ColleSerre/ColleSerre/README.md

 8. An app that locates nearby thrift shops (will get popular with tiktok white girls)

 9. DIY Google pay client for my watch? (forwarding transactions to another entity then automating another bank account, it's a hassle?)
+[NOT POSSIBLE] (https://www.quora.com/How-do-I-create-an-NFC-pay-tag-with-my-credit-card-details)

 10. Write a local website using the archillect API and the useless monitor ✔️